-PhD by prior output 'Reflective Journalistic Practice in an Environment of Uncertainty and Change' at London Metropolitan University under the supervision of Professor Paul Cobley.
+- PhD by prior output 'Reflective Journalistic Practice in an Environment of Uncertainty and Change', London Metropolitan University, United Kingdom, 2012 – 2013

-Post Graduate Certificate in Teaching and Learning for Higher Education London Metropolitan University
+- PG Cert Teaching and Learning for Higher Education, London Metropolitan University, United Kingdom, 2012

 - The effects of changing technology on the editorial process